iluvjava/Maths/Notebook 2.0/Math 999/Automatic Differential.md

 Start with one of the individual variable (seed) and then build up the differential until we reach the top module.

+---

+### **Why is this cool**

+Because it's implemented in deep learning tool box, and it can also take derivate wrt to functions involving conditional.

+[Here](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html), the functionality is implemented in pytorch as `torch.autograd`